kanepav0002/rsfmri_prediction/README.md

 Each script requires manual input of the dataset location and functional parameters, these can be found at the top of each script.
-These scripts can be executed straight from the terminal with the inputs -s (for subject ID) and -r (for how many DiCER repitions you wish to do) an example of this is:
+These scripts can be executed straight from the terminal with the inputs -s (for subject ID) and -r (for how many DiCER repitions you wish to do) an example of this is:<br>
-./AROMA_PIPELINE.sh -s "sub-1021" -r 10
+`./AROMA_PIPELINE.sh -s "sub-1021" -r 10`

 Each subject requires a long time to run, especially for pipelines using ICA-AROMA.
 If you have access to a cluster, example slurm parameters can be found at the top of each script.